 - Detect suspicious financial transactions (e.g., spikes in activities) and strengthen anti-money laundering efforts

-- Keep client identification, beneficial ownership information and the purpose and intended nature of the business relationship record up to date
+- Keep client identification and the purpose and intended nature of the business relationship record up to date

 - Determine if customers are included on politically exposed persons (PEP), sanctions or adverse media lists after new account onboarding (i.e., when the initial vetting occurred)